Misdiagnosed Cancer Claims

 Causation Did you suffer actual harm, injury or loss as a direct result of this lack of care?

-Time limits to bring a claim
+Are there time limits to bring a claim?

 It is important to understand that medical negligence claims are subject to certain time limits to bring a claim.
 There is a legal time limit by which any medical negligence compensation claim must be commenced.
 This is usually within three years of the injury or harm having occurred.
 There are also instances where you are able to bring a claim from the date you acquire knowledge that negligence has occurred (usually when you are told the reason for a symptoms and condition and you weren’t aware).
-However, limitation in bringing a medical negligence claim is something that you should seek advice on from a Specialist Solicitors.
+However, limitation in bringing a medical negligence claim is something that you should seek advice on from a specialist solicitor.
 Different rules on time limits also apply to children and protected parties, as they get longer to bring a claim.

-Medical negligence claims can feel complex or difficult to a client, but thankfully there are Solicitors available that specialise in winning medical negligence claims, to which such claims are easily dealt with.
+Medical negligence claims can feel complex or difficult to a client, but thankfully there are solicitors available that specialise in winning medical negligence claims, to which such claims are easily dealt with.
 Beenletdown.co.uk is a specialist division of national law firm, Bond Turner Solicitors.
 We have many years’ experience and a vast body of specialist knowledge that means we are the best people to help you get the compensation you deserve.

-Funding and making a Claim
+Funding and making a claim

-Unlike many other legal firms, with us you will be speaking to a Solicitor from day one, although all initial consultations will of course be free and at no obligation to yourself.
+All initial consultations will of course be free and at no obligation to yourself.
 We will listen sensitively to the details of your claim, and if we advise that you have a case in negligence with a reasonable chance of success, then we will discuss whether we can deal with your claim for you on a ‘No Win No Fee’ basis.

 These are also known as No Win No Fee agreements and mean you won’t have to pay any of your own solicitor’s legal costs if you lose your case, unless your case is deemed fraudulent, or you fail to comply with our reasonable requires to pursue the case.
 In return for the risk the solicitor takes in deferring their own costs, they can also charge a success fee which is deducted from your damages upon the successful conclusion of your claim.
 All success fees must be agreed between the claimant and the solicitor and the maximum success fee is capped at 25% of damages (subject to specific criteria).
 CFA’s are a very popular way to fund a claim as the financial risks of going to court can be huge.